 The title summarizes the main idea or ideas of your study.
 A good title contains the fewest possible words needed to adequately describe the content and/or purpose of your research paper.

-The title is without a doubt the part of a paper that is read the most, and it is usually read first.
+The title is the part of a paper that is read the most, and it is usually read first.
 It is, therefore, the most important element that defines the research study.
 With this in mind, avoid the following when creating a title:

 The following parameters can be used to help you formulate a suitable research paper title: